willpinha/daisy-components/README.md

 You don't need to install anything!
 Just copy/paste any [UI example](https://collection.willpinha.link) into your project

 > [!IMPORTANT]
-> All examples are made with DaisyUI and TailwindCSS, so make sure you have these dependencies in your project.
-We also use [Font Awesome](https://fontawesome.com)
+> All eamples are made with DaisyUI and TailwindCSS, so make sure you have these dependencies in your
-> for the icons, but you can replace it with any other icon library
+> project.
+We also use [Font Awesome](https://fontawesome.com) for the icons, but you can replace it
+> with any other icon library

 ## Contributing